Quentinb/react-web-circular-slider/README.md

 # react-web-circular-slider

 ReactJS component for creating circular slider.
-This is a rework of the [original React-Native project](https://github.com/bartgryszko/react-native-circular-slider)to support ReactJS.
+This is a rework of the [original React-Native project](https://github.com/bartgryszko/react-native-circular-slider) to support ReactJS.

 ## Example app – inspired by Apple's Bedtime :alarm_clock: